casey/just/README.md

   echo {{ if foo == "bar" { "hello" } else { "goodbye" } }}
 ```

-Note the space after the final `}`!
-Without the space, the interpolation will
-be prematurely closed.

 Multiple conditionals can be chained:

 ```just